-When walking through an open-air market in Finland you might see someone serving food from a big, woklike pan.
-Move closer, and you will notice that the pan is
+When walking through an open-air market in Finland you might see someone serving food from a big, wok-like

 A WEIRD FACT

 "It wasn't the taste.
 Plenty of hot dogs taste bad.
 But Dibbler had now actually managed to produce sausages that didn't taste of anything.
 It was weird.
 No matter how much mustard, ketchup and pickle people put on them, they still didn't taste of anything.
 Not even the midnight dogs they sell to drunks in Helsinki can quite manage that."